Many small businesses don’t have a reason to exist.

 How did they decide on price?
 How did they decide on product?
 How did they decide on marketing?
 Usually the answer is they just had a look at what their nearest competitor was doing and did the same thing or slightly changed something.

-Don’t get me wrong, there’s nothing wrong in modelling something that’s already working.
+Don’t get me wrong, there’s nothing wrong in modeling something that’s already working.
 In fact that’s a very smart thing to do.

-However likely the competitors they are modelling are in the same boat they are in – struggling to win business with no compelling reason why you should buy from them.
+However likely the competitors they are modeling are in the same boat they are in – struggling to win business with no compelling reason why you should buy from them.

 They based their most important business decisions on guesses and on what their mediocre competitors are doing.